All Episodes

 If an American car company goes and builds a car in a foreign market offshore for that market specifically, that's not a problem.

-The problem most Americans have is with outsourcing, taking jobs that could be produced here would be more effective to be produced here, and then shipping those jobs overseas where the labor is cheaper.
+The problem most Americans have is with outsourcing, taking jobs that could be produced here, would be more effective to be produced here, and then shipping those jobs overseas where the labor is cheaper.

-That when you have places like, you know, Ireland that are what 12% corporate tax rate, other countries that are getting super competitive, the Canadians who have a far lower, the Canadians, I mean, liberals love the Canadians.
+But the Democrats ignore the hard reality of this, that when you have places like, you know, Ireland that are, what, 12% corporate tax rate, other countries that are getting super competitive, the Canadians who have a far lower, the Canadians, I mean, liberals love the Canadians.

-They think the Canadians are the I love the Canadians, great, but liberals love the Canadians because of their uh their socialist health care system there, their uh national health care system.
+But Liberals love the Canadians because of their socialist health care system there, their national health care system.

 They love the Canadians, but they don't want to acknowledge that the Canadians even have a far more competitive business atmosphere than we do.